Revenue

 CloudWalk is a vertically integrated B2C fintech that sells directly to small and micro merchants, with a product stack spanning card acquiring, banking, credit, and AI tooling.

-The primary revenue engine is merchant discount rate (MDR), the percentage fee charged on each card transaction processed through InfinitePay.
-Debit transactions carry a rate around 0.75% and credit transactions around 2.69% for a single installment, placing CloudWalk at the low end of the Brazilian acquiring market.
-In acquiring, transaction volume, not margin per transaction, drives revenue.
+The primary revenue engine is the merchant discount rate (MDR) charged on each card transaction processed through InfinitePay, with debit transactions running around 0.75% and single-installment credit transactions around 2.69%, placing CloudWalk at the low end of the Brazilian acquiring market.

-On the cost side, the asset-light hardware strategy, smartphone Tap-to-Pay rather than proprietary terminals, removes the logistics and working-capital burden carried by competitors that manufacture and distribute physical devices.
-AI automation of sales (via an agent called Bela on WhatsApp) and customer service (via an agent called Claudio Walker) has allowed CloudWalk to nearly double revenue per employee in a single year without proportional headcount growth.
+On the cost side, the asset-light hardware strategy removes the logistics and working-capital burden carried by competitors that manufacture and distribute physical devices.
+AI automation of sales (via an agent called Bela on WhatsApp) and customer service (via an agent called Claudio Walker) allowed CloudWalk to nearly double revenue per employee in a single year without proportional headcount growth.

-The operating loop is direct: more merchants generate more transaction data, which improves credit underwriting, which enables better loan terms, which attracts more merchants and increases usage across the broader financial suite.
+The operating loop is direct: more merchants generate more transaction data, which improves credit underwriting, which enables better loan terms, which attracts more merchants and drives higher usage across the full financial suite.

 Competition